Polynomial dynamics and local analysis of small and grand orbits: Introduction

 As we will often work with roots of unity we set $\mu_{\infty}$ to be the set of all roots of 1 and $\mu_{d^{\infty}}$ the set of roots of unity whose order divides a power of $d$.
 Finally for a positive integer $N$ we set $\mu_N$ to be the set of $N$-th root of 1.
-For a field $\mathcal{K}$ (often $K$) we set $\mathcal{K}_v$ to be its completion by the valuation $v$ and set $\overline{\mathcal{K}}$ to be its algebraic closure.\\
+For a field $\mathcal{K}$ (often $K$) we set $\mathcal{K}_v$ to be its completion by the valuation $v$ and set $\overline{\mathcal{K}}$ to be its algebraic closure.
+We denote by $h,H:\overline{\Q} \rightarrow \R$ the logarithmic respectively multiplicative (naive) Weil-height \cite{bombierigubler}. \\

 Here is how we proceed.
 In the next section we reduce the last two Theorems in this section to Theorem \ref{thm} and Theorem \ref{grandorbit}.
 Then we introduce the main players in our proof which are the Mahler functions defined by $f$.
 In section \ref{nonarchplaces} we give the proof of a uniform version of Theorem \ref{thm} when $|f^{\circ n}(\alpha)|_v \rightarrow \infty$ at a finite place.
 In section \ref{connectedjulia} we give the proof of Theorem \ref{equipotential} when the Julia set of $f$ is connected and in section \ref{disconnectedjulia} when it is disconnected.
 We summarize the proof of Theorem \ref{thm} in section \ref{proofofthm1} and in section \ref{proofofthm2} we give the proof of Theorem \ref{grandorbit}.
 We conclude in the final section with some remarks and give a uniform version of Theorem \ref{equipotential}.